-There is no cure.
-You will be isolated to prevent the spread of the disease.
+Isolation is necessary to prevent the spread of the disease.

 Treatment is focused on supporting you while your body fights the infection.
 Treatment may include:

-To help reduce your chance of getting Ebola virus disease, take the following steps:
+To help reduce your chance of getting Ebola virus disease:

 Centers for Disease Control and Prevention